aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 Using built-in rules
 --------------------

-SageMaker Debugger comes with a set of built-in rules which can be used to identify common problems in model training e.g. vanishing gradients, exploding tensors etc. You can choose to evaluate one or more than one of these rules while training your model and get meaningful insight into the training process.
-To know more about the built in rules see `SageMaker Debugger Built-in Rules <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html>`__.
+SageMaker Debugger comes with a set of built-in rules which can be used to identify common problems in model training, e.g. vanishing gradients, exploding tensors, etc. You can choose to evaluate one or more than one of these rules while training your model and get meaningful insight into the training process.
+To know more about the built in rules, see `SageMaker Debugger Built-in Rules <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html>`__.

 Pre-defined debugger hook configuration for built-in rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~